SubashNirmal-Kolluru/SubashNirmal-Kolluru/README.md

 <br />
 ⚡ Fun fact: I’m a big fan of solving complex puzzles—whether it's debugging code or tackling a challenging dataset, I’m always up for it!
 <br />
-💬 Feel free to reach out if you want to chat about data engineering, **DS/ML**, or tech in general! :D
+💬 Feel free to reach out if you want to chat about LLM, DS/ML, or tech in general! :D

 <h2>🛠Tech Stack</h2>